adam-bates/toy-payments-engine/README.md

 ### Writing to a file ✍️

-The logs are written to `stderr`, so we can direct our output into a file like so:
+Don't worry!
+The logs are written to `stderr`, so we easily can direct our output into a file like so:
 ```
 cargo run -- transactions.csv > accounts.csv
 ```

-And now you can open `./results.csv` to see:
+And now you can open `./accounts.csv` to see:
 ```
 client,available,held,total,locked
 1,1.5000,0.0000,1.5000,false